scbasaraner/udacity-data-scientist-nanodegree/README.md

-# udacity-data-scientist-nanodegree
+# Udacity Data Scientist Nanodegree Program
-This is a repository for Udacity Data Scientist Nanodegree Program Projects
+This repository is created for Udacity Data Scientist Nanodegree Program Projects in order to share and communicate with others.